opencog/atomspace/opencog/rule-engine/README.md

 ### Backward chaining

 In the backward chaining inference we are interested in either truth value fulfillment query or variable fulfillment query.
-The current implementation does the later where a variable containing link is passed as an argument and the backward chainer tries to find grounding for the variable.
-The entry point for the backward chainer is the `do_full_chain` or the `do_step` function.
+For variable fullfillment query,variable containing link is passed as an argument and the backward chainer tries to find grounding for the variable.
+The entry point for the backward chainer is the `do_chain` function.

+There exist a scheme primitive `(cog-bc *target* *rule-base* *focus-set*)` for using the Backward Chainer in scheme.

-Here's how the criminal example located at https://github.com/opencog/opencog/blob/master/opencog/python/pln_old/examples/backward_chaining/criminal.scm is expected to be solved by the Backward Chainer, when only the Modus Ponens rule is present.
+Here's how the criminal example located at https://github.com/opencog/opencog/blob/master/opencog/python/pln_old/examples/backward_chaining/criminal.scm could be solved by the Backward Chaining, when only the Modus Ponens rule is present (disclaminer: the internal implement will be different)

 ```